awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 **To disable time zone redirection**

-1. Open the Group Policy Management tool \(gpmc\.msc\) and navigate to and select a GPO at the domain or domain controller level of the directory you use for your WorkSpaces\. \(If you have the [Amazon WorkSpaces Group Policy administrative template](#gp_install_template) installed in your domain, you can use the WorkSpaces GPO for your WorkSpaces machine accounts\.\)
+1. On a directory administration WorkSpace or Amazon EC2 instance that is joined to your WorkSpaces directory, open the Group Policy Management tool \(gpmc\.msc\) and navigate to and select a GPO at the domain or domain controller level of the directory you use for your WorkSpaces\. \(If you have the [Amazon WorkSpaces Group Policy administrative template](#gp_install_template) installed in your domain, you can use the WorkSpaces GPO for your WorkSpaces machine accounts\.\)

 1. Choose **Action**, **Edit** in the main menu\.